rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 An algorithm must, beginning with some initial node, traverse a tree from one node to another and in the tree's order of nodes.
-After all, the algorithm's result is intended to accurately represent the tree's contents, which includes the tree's node order.
+After all, the algorithm's result is intended to accurately represent the tree's contents, which includes the tree's order of nodes.

-Because of that, the tree traversal's sequence of enter events is understood to be identical to a tree's order of nodes.
+Because of that, the tree traversal's sequence of enter events is understood to correspond with the tree's node order.
 Consequently, the node order of a tree's node sequence is identical to the node order of the corresponding tree.

 ### executing operations